exercism/rust/exercises/binary-search/README.md

 ## Restrictions

-Rust provides in it's standard library already a [binary search function](https://doc.rust-lang.org/std/primitive.slice.html#method.binary_search).
+Rust provides in its standard library already a [binary search function](https://doc.rust-lang.org/std/primitive.slice.html#method.binary_search).
 For this exercise you should not use this function but just other basic tools instead.